brandlewco/blumberg-law/content/pages/blog/skills-you-should-look-for-in-a-sex-crime-defense-attorney.md

 metaDescription: >-
   If you are accused of a sex crime in Arizona, you need a skilled and experienced sexual crime defense attorney on your side.
-Learn about the various skills and qualifications that a good sex crime defense attorney should have.
+Learn about the various skills and qualifications that a good sex crime defense attorney in phoenix should have.
 socialImage: null
 author: content/data/team/person-qkxt493m4.json
 ---